LCA-CI-fix-benchmark/httpx/docs/compatibility.md

 # Requests Compatibility Guide

+HTTPX aims to be broadly compatible with the `requests` API,HTTPX strictly enforces that upload files must be opened in binary mode, in order to avoid character encoding issues that can result from attempting to upload files opened in text mode.

+## Content encoding

-HTTPX aims to be broadly compatible with the `requests` API, although there are a few design differences in places.
+HTTPX uses `utf-8` for encoding `str` request bodies.
+For example, when using `content=<str>` the request body will be encoded to `utf-8` before being sent over the wire.
+This differs from Requests which uses `latin1`.
+If you need an explicit encoding, pass encoded bytes explicitly, e.g. `content=<str>.encode("latin1")`.h there are a few design differences in places.

 This documentation outlines places where the API differs...